-Parks Canada operates three vehicle-accessible campgrounds in Waterton Lakes National Park: Townsite Campground (reservable), Crandell Mountain Campground (non-reservable / available on a first-come, first-served basis) and Belly River Campground (non-reservable / available on a first-come, first-served basis).
+In 2019, Parks Canada is operating two vehicle-accessible campgrounds in Waterton Lakes National Park: Townsite Campground (reservable) and Belly River Campground (non-reservable / available on a first-come, first-served basis).

-Crandell Mountain Campground is closed for the 2018 operating season due to the Kenow Fire.
+Crandell Mountain Campground is closed due to extensive infrastructure damage from the Kenow Wildfire.